 Visit a Coffee Plantation in Viñales

 While most visitors to the Viñales valley will opt to tour a Tobacco Plantation you can also opt to check out a Cuban coffee plantation.
 Corazon de Valle is the most popular to visit.
-You’ll learn about coffee growing, processing and get to taste local coffee and even rum and honey too.
+You’ll learn about coffee growing, and processing, and get to taste local coffee and even rum and honey too.
 Take home a sample of the coffee you’ve just tasted too!
 Tailor this tour to include a Vinales coffee plantation tour.

 Visit a Tobacco Plantation in Viñales

 I’m not sure what’s more famous Cuban cigars or Cuban cocktails.
 Either way, whether you smoke cigars or not, you can’t but fail to enjoy learning about the history of Cuban tobacco.
 You’ll learn how tobacco is cultivated here, which leaves are picked and why.
 Explore a tobacco drying shed and how the tobacco leaves are rolled into cigars.
-It’s a hands-on tour and provided in both Spanish and English.
+It’s a hands-on tour and is provided in both Spanish and English.

 If you’re taking the hop on hop off tour, then you’ll also get the opportunity to stop at several Tobacco plantations too.
 Taking a Viñales Valley Tour from Havana?
 Be sure to book one – like this one – that includes a trip to a Tobacco plantation too.